Factoring Out the Coefficient of the Variable: A complete walkthrough

 Factoring by Grouping:

 For expressions with four or more terms, factoring by grouping is often necessary.
 This involves grouping terms with common factors, then factoring out the GCF from each group.
-For instance, let's factor 2ax + 2bx + ay + by
+Here's one way to look at it: let's factor 2ax + 2bx + ay + by

 -